 UPDATE May 2017: All locations of Po Dog have closed up shop.
 Sadness.

-Do you ever look at the conveyor belt in the grocery checkout line to see (read: peer at, pass judgement on, or have a self-righteous giggle about) what the person behind you is buying?
+Do you ever look at the conveyor belt in the grocery checkout line to see (read: peer at, pass judgment on, or have a self-righteous giggle about) what the person behind you is buying?
 I do.
-And if I run into anyone who happens to know what I do for a living, you can bet they’re conducting a hard target search of the choices in my cart, too: the good, the bad and the ugly.
+And if I run into anyone who happens to know what I do for a living, you can bet they’re conducting a hard-target search of the choices in my cart, too: the good, the bad and the ugly.
 It’s like bumping into your veterinarian at the pet store and trying to sneak a peek at what she’s buying for her dog.

 The eating life of this dietitian is most certainly not faultless.
 I’m fond of sweet things.
 Sometimes I crave junky food from my childhood.
 And, I suffer from the holiday and vacation food rationalizing that goes something like this: “I don’t normally get to come to Hot Cakes Molten Chocolate Cakery in Ballard and eat a grilled chocolate sandwich.
 This is special!”